shriker/seizethenight/content/about.md

 ## Associated Acts

 Neopet guilds that were related, allied, or had significant membership crossover.
-(You all belong here!)
+(You are all welcome here!)

 * Arctic Thunder Lupe Pack
 * Arctic Wolf Pack, The